 Accordingly, Chancellor Bantz and EVC Sukhatme have appointed the "2012 Committee" to develop plans for ensuring student learning of the PULs.
 The Committee has been co-led by Associate VC Mary Fisher and Senior Advisor to the Chancellor Trudy Banta.
-Members include representatives of the UCAC, University College, the Graduate Office (where a statement of learning principles for graduate and professional students similar to the PULs is being developed), Enrollment Services, the Center for Teaching and Learning, the Program Review and Assessment Committee, and Planning and Institutional Improvement.
+Members include representatives of the Indianapolis Faculty Council Executive Committee, the UCAC, University College, the Graduate Office (where a statement of learning principles for graduate and professional students similar to the PULs is being developed), Enrollment Services, the Center for Teaching and Learning, the Program Review and Assessment Committee, and Planning and Institutional Improvement.